TonyMorse92/Financial-Tracker/README.md

 # Financial-Tracker
 Webpage for tracking finances

 Frontend will be in React

-and

 Backend will be in Flask (Python)